 PyPy implements the Python language version 2.7.8.
 It supports all of the core language, passing Python test suite (with minor modifications that were already accepted in the main python in newer versions).
 It supports most of the commonly used Python standard library modules; details below.

-PyPy has alpha/beta-level support for the CPython C API, however, as of 2.3.1 release this feature is not yet complete.
+PyPy has alpha/beta-level support for the CPython C API, however, this feature is not yet complete.
 We strongly advise use of CFFI instead.
 CFFI come builtin with PyPy.
 Many libraries will require a bit of effort to work, but there are known success stories.
 Check out PyPy blog for updates, as well as the Compatibility Wiki.

 C extensions need to be recompiled for PyPy in order to work.
 Depending on your build system, it might work out of the box or will be slightly harder.